 The testing results of the third hypothesis prove that the board of commissioners has a negative and insignificant effect on financial reporting fraud, which means that the third hypothesis is rejected as can be seen in Table 5.
-The absence of gender diversity influences the Board of Commissioners members on financial reporting fraud may be caused by the number of Board of Commissioners with female gender only amounting to 9% of the total Board of Commissioners members of the company.
+The absence of gender diversity influence on the board of commissioners members on financial reporting fraud may be caused by the number of board of commissioners with female gender only amounting to 9% of the total board of commissioners members of the company.
 Therefore, the small percentage of women on the board of commissioners in the sample company causes no influence on fraud in the company.
-The results may occur because both male and female genders on the board of commissioners have the same core tasks and gender selection or social role selection of men and women are only the results of social and cultural construction through habituation, socialization, culture, and cultural inheritance since children are born into the world influenced by time and place.
+The results may occur because both male and female genders on the board of commissioners basically have the same core tasks and gender selection or social role selection of men and women are only the results of social and cultural construction through habituation, socialization, culture and cultural inheritance since children are born into the world influenced by time and place.

 Some researchers argue that corporate actions will not be influenced by gender diversity on the board because there is no cognitive difference between men and women (Khan & Vieito, 2013; Triana et al., 2014).
-Men and women only differ in how they express their feelings, not how they handle certain problems (Báez et al., 2018).
-Women tend to adhere more to existing ethical standards for business decisions because of their risk-averse nature compared to men who tend to engage in more risky business decisions Harris et al. (2019) thus causing women to be more passive in decision-making.
-The testing results of this hypothesis are not consistent with (Brahma et al., 2021) stating that the role of women on the board of commissioners in companies is very important, which is expected to improve company performance, because women bring creativity, innovation, and new knowledge in the boardroom, thus becoming a competitive advantage for the company (Ahmadi et al., 2018).
+Men and women basically only differ in how they express their feelings, not how they handle certain problems (Báez et al., 2018).
+Women tend to adhere more to existing ethical standards for business decisions because of their risk averse nature compared to men who tend to engage in more risky business decisions Harris et al. (2019) thus causing women to be more passive in decision making.
+The testing results of this hypothesis are not consistent with (Brahma et al., 2021) stating that the role of women as board of commissioners in companies is very important, which is expected to improve company performance, because women bring creativity, innovation and new knowledge in the boardroom, thus becoming a competitive advantage for the company (Ahmadi et al., 2018).
 However, the testing results of this hypothesis are consistent with (Fitroni & Feliana, 2022) proving that the board of commissioners has no effect on accounting fraud, meaning that both women and men have the same opportunity to commit fraud.
-(Razak & Helmy, 2020) found that companies that have female Board of Commissioners members cannot reduce the occurrence of cheating practices.
+(Razak & Helmy, 2020) found that companies that have female board of commissioners members cannot reduce the occurrence of cheating practices.

-Female of Audit Committee and Financial Reporting Fraud
+Female Audit Committee and Financial Reporting Fraud

 The testing results of the fourth hypothesis prove that the audit committee has a negative and significant effect on financial reporting fraud, which means that the fourth hypothesis is accepted as can be seen in Table 5.
 The composition of the committee is one of the most important corporate governance mechanisms.
 Because most decisions are made at the committee level, it is very appropriate and valuable to focus on the composition of committees such as the audit committee.
 Most studies on accounting and finance subjects focus on the composition of the audit committee because of its central role in internal corporate governance and its relevance to financial reporting and corporate audit (Rani, 2018; Velte, 2023; Weickgenannt et al., 2021).
 The audit committee is responsible for overseeing the financial reporting process and recruiting and providing compensation to external auditors (Rani, 2018).
-To ensure the efficiency of the audit committee, it must have certain characteristics (Thiruvadi, 2012) such as independence, diligence, financial expertise, and experience.
+To ensure the efficiency of the audit committee, it must have certain characteristics (Abbott et al., 2003; Carcello et al., 2000; Collier & Gregory, 1996; Thiruvadi, 2012) such as independence, diligence, financial expertise, and experience.